springfall2008/batpred/docs/install.md

 ## AppDaemon install

+Predbat is written in Python and runs on a continual loop (default every 5 minutes) within the AppDaemon add-on to Home Assistant.
+The first task therefore is to install and configure AppDaemon.

 - Install the AppDaemon add-on [https://github.com/hassio-addons/addon-appdaemon](https://github.com/hassio-addons/addon-appdaemon)
 - You will need to edit the *appdaemon.yaml* configuration file for AppDaemon
 - Find the appdaemon.yaml file in the directory addon_configs/a0d7b954_appdaemon: ![image](https://github.com/springfall2008/batpred/assets/48591903/bf8bf9cf-75b1-4a8d-a1c5-fbb7b3b17521)